Did Jesus drink alcoholic wine? Needless to say, it’s a touchy subject. To answer the question, all I know to do is go to the Bible.

 #3: In Genesis 14:18-20, the only Old Testament passage that speaks of Melchizedek, he brings two particular items to Abraham.
 Guess what they are: bread and (you got it) wine.

 And so, in conclusion, what answer are we left with at the end of this post?
 Did Jesus drink alcoholic wine or not?
 The truth is, there is simply no way to take the Bible and build a 100% case for either a “yes” or a “no” answer.
 But if you pin me up against a wall and force me to state my opinion, I’ll say that I believe that, on occasion, He did.
 I just don’t think those Jewish religious leaders completely fabricated that charge about Him being a “winebibber.”
-Obviously, He never drank wine to excess because that would have been a sin.
-But I lean toward thinking that those guys had at least seen him drink some wine.
+Obviously He never drank wine to excess because that would have been a sin, but I do lean toward thinking that those guys had at least seen him drink some wine.
 And as for the argument that Old Testament law concerning the priesthood kept Him from drinking, as I’ve shown you that argument can be refuted pretty easily.